sjb3d/caldera/caldera/examples/path_tracer/README.md

-# Caldera Path Tracer
+# path_tracer

-This page has more information about the `trace` app that is part of the [caldera](https://github.com/sjb3d/caldera) project of Vulkan and rust experiments.

-The `trace` app is a spectral path tracer that makes use of Vulkan ray tracing extensions.
+This is an [caldera](https://github.com/sjb3d/caldera) example that implements a spectral path tracer that makes use of Vulkan ray tracing extensions.

 ## Features